 “Say…how about we…”

 “What?!”
-Joanne and Joyce exclaim at the same time.
+Joanne and Joyce exclaimed at the same time.

 “Come on!
 James and Kristy…”

-“No, you won’t,” Joanne says upon realizing Jacky’s intention.
+“No, you won’t,” Joanne said upon realizing Jacky’s intention.

 “I told you at the shop earlier, remember?”

 “I’m telling you; we don’t want to be responsible for their breakup.”

 “He’ll break up with her sooner or later anyway,” Kenny jumped in.

 Joanne turned to give Kenny a dagger look while Jacky slapped him a high five across the table.

 “You know what?”
 Joyce asked, scanning at everyone present once before turning to Jacky.